albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 leg might change if *Little Navmap* is connected to the simulator and the user aircraft is moving.

+You have to activate the leg manually if you would like to fly to an alternate airport.

+Legs of a missed approach procedure are activated automatically if the procedure is shown on the map.

 Follow Selection
 ^^^^^^^^^^^^^^^^